- Restore a common area that is currently covered with lawn into a garden

 - Create an inviting garden for families to explore and experience the difference

-- Demonstrate the beauty and hardiness of Virginia native plants in residential landscaping
+- Demonstrate the beauty and hardiness of Virginia native plants

 - Provide an outdoor environment for schools in the area for lessons on wildlife habitats